Skip to main content

 Consultation

 Program developers are expected to consult with people outside of UFV to ensure that the program is of high quality and will meet the expectations of all stakeholders.
 Who is consulted depends on the nature of the program, but typically external consultation will include academics from similar programs, employers, and accrediting agencies (when relevant).
-For degree-level programs, the proposal is normally sent for desk review to academics in the field.
 Generally, consultation takes place before the internal review begins, so feedback received can be incorporated in the proposal before it is approved internally.

 Consultation with internal stakeholders is also a part of gathering evidence.
 It is important to consult different areas within the institution to determine if there are additional considerations.
 For example, to ensure your program is eligible for student loan funding, contact UFV Financial Aid & Awards early in the process.
 A Consultation Request form is used to track this process, while a Consultation Summary form will be attached as an appendix to the full program proposal.